|

 Notes on Taxonomy |

-Two subspecies are still recognized by the S.S.A.R. - P. m. mearnsi and P. m. slevini, (which occurs on two islands in the Gulf of California) however Grismer elevated P. m. slevini to full species status in 1999.
+Two subspecies have been recognized by the S.S.A.R. - P. m. mearnsi and P. m. slevini, (which occurs on two islands in the Gulf of California) however Grismer elevated P. m. slevini to full species status in 1999.
 (Grismer, L. Lee.
 1999.
 An evolutionary classification of reptiles on islands in the Gulf of California, México.
 Herpetologica 55 (4): 446-469)

 Alternate and Previous Names (Synonyms)